jessicastockdale/PBLA/code/README.md

 > C.L.
 Althaus.
 Estimating the reproduction number of Ebola virus (EBOV) during
 > the 2014 outbreak in West Africa.
 PLoS Currents Outbreaks, 6, 2014,

-was adapted from their Github repository, available at https://github.com/calthaus/Ebola
+was adapted code made available at their Github repository, available at https://github.com/calthaus/Ebola